Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% endhighlight_lowest_value_in_row %}

 ## Merge and Minimize
 Very long queries where computing the merge and minimize phase dominates.
-Since they are so long we will probably find a very specific token making the intersection almost free making the difference between naive and simd almost non existant (most of the difference is due to noise).
+Since they are so long, we will probably find a very specific token, making the intersection almost free, resulting in the difference between naive and SIMD being almost nonexistent (most of the difference is due to noise).

 {% highlight_lowest_value_in_row %}
 Query | Simd | Naive | Meilisearch | Meilisearch (Original) | Results | Results (Meilisearch) | Performance gain